Head of Programmes at eCabs Technology Division

 In a world driven by data, new exciting challenges emerge to harness that power and make good use of it.
 “As our service grows, our models are increasingly helping us predict traffic patterns and trends.
 This allows us to keep offering a reliable service within the shortest time possible and at competitive prices.
 With aspirations of product development into the ‘Last Mile’ delivery segment my role becomes more fun and challenging as I help to translate these innovative business requirements into IT deliverables, which will essentially see customers and their parcels reaching their destinations in a quicker, smoother and more efficient manner.”

 Agility in adapting is also an essential attribute as external factors can very quickly change the priorities.
-Covid-19 is a perfect case in point as Kerstin points out “The surreal scenario that hit us in March 2020 had instantly shifted the priorities.
+Covid-19 is a perfect case in point as Kerstin points out: “The surreal scenario that hit us in March 2020 had instantly shifted the priorities.
 But we are an amazing team and we managed to pull this through together, matching the speed and change in direction”.

 Turning back to the topic of women and IT, Kerstin is proud as a woman not only in an IT environment but also at a tech mobility company.
-But she also quickly admits that STEM subjects remain male dominated and augurs that the future will see more women choosing Science, Technology, Engineering and Mathematics.
+But she also quickly admits that STEM subjects remain male dominated, and augurs that the future will see more women choosing Science, Technology, Engineering and Mathematics.

-“The fact that I made it means that change is indeed possible.” she quipped enthusiastically.
+“The fact that I made it means that change is indeed possible,” she quips enthusiastically.
 “But this change needs to start from the very bottom, tackled from as early as kindergarten.
 There are plenty of innovative educational programs and science challenges that school children should be introduced and exposed to.
 It would help encourage a larger cohort of young women to take up tech-related jobs by also promoting women in these fields to serve as role models”.